JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/conditions.md

 <header class = "exercise-header">Exercise:</header><p>
 ```

-Rewrite the factorial function from the exercises in the first section.
-Use short-circuit evaluation to check if the given number is a non-negative integer and ternary operator for recursion.
+Rewrite the factorial function from the exercises above.
+Use the short-circuit evaluation to check if the given number is a non-negative integer and the ternary operator for recursion.

 ```@raw html
 </p></div>